http4k/http4k/SUPPORT.md

 # Supported Versions

-Tjos [rpkect] is released on a regular basis, generally as soon as fixes are available.
+This [project] is released on a regular basis, generally as soon as fixes are available.
 We recommend keeping up-to-date in order that any changes to APIs will not need to be mixed in with security patches.

 | Version       | Supported          |